timschneeb/esp32-weather-clock-cube/README.md

 pio run -t upload       # Upload firmware
 ```

+### UI development

+When adding or changing XML markup files in `src/gui`, you must re-generate the C sources in that folder using LVGL-Editor or their CLI.
+Do not edit the generated files directly (file name ending in `_gen`).

 ### Wokwi Simulator support

 This project can be run in the [Wokwi simulator](https://wokwi.com/).
 Note that the simulator is much slower than the real hardware, so the display updates will be slow.